-Edwards graduated from Tillamook High School and then studied for two years at Pacific University.
-In 1920, Edwards entered Oregon Agricultural College in Corvallis.
+Edwards graduated from Tillamook High School and then studied for two years at Pacific College, now George Fox University.* In 1920, Edwards entered Oregon Agricultural College in Corvallis.
 Edwards studied to be an electrical engineer and graduated in 1924.
 He applied for and received an apprenticeship at the General Electric Research Laboratory in Schenectady, New York.
 He spent three formative years at the Research Laboratory conducting research and using a variety of tools and processes to manufacture invention prototypes.

 In 1927, Edwards returned to Tillamook, Oregon.
 He married Margaret Watt, and they established a home that included, as it would his entire life, a workshop.
 As an inventor, Edwards was a tenacious problem-solver.
 Margaret observed that Edwards, when working on a challenging problem, would awaken at night with an insight or solution, and go immediately to his workshop to record and test his idea.
 In an interview with the Santa Ana Register in 1958, Edwards was asked why he preferred a home workshop to a sophisticated hospital or industrial laboratory.
 He simply replied, “Well, I guess inventors are a queer breed.”
 For Edwards, invention was more than generating ideas; he was a hands-on worker, whose skills in his shop were a critical adjunct that enabled him to build and refine his own prototypes.